damballa/parkour/doc/repl.md

 Leveraging [Alembic][alembic], Parkour can use an in-process (but classpath-isolated) instance of Leiningen to build a job JAR and collect dependencies.
-You must specify separately `alembic` as a dependency in your `user` or `dev` profile if you aren’t already.
+If you are not already doing so, you must separately specify `alembic` as a dependency in your `user` or `dev` profile.
 With Alembic available, the `parkour.repl/launch!` function allows execution of any function with a job JAR built and a Hadoop configuration ready to deploy it.

     > (launch! {"mapred.reduce.tasks" 1} word-count "outpath/0"
                (text/dseq "hdfs-giant-text-file.txt"))